PID CONTROLLERS FOR PELLET GRILLS: DO THEY PRODUCE A BETTER COOK?

 Let’s talk pellet grill controllers.
 Most consumer pellet grills have a temperature controller designed to adjust auger feed and fan speed as a way to maintain the smoke chamber at the desired temperature.
 There are a variety of controllers on the market, ranging from analog dial to digital push button to PID controller.

 The type of controller, like any other pellet grill feature, influences the purchasing decision, but often for the wrong reasons.
-A PID controller for a pellet grill, for example, is a fairly sophisticated industrial mechanism that uses a continuous feedback loop to make very precise adjustments of the fan and auger.
+Many customers seek out a pellet grill with a PID controller but what are you getting for the added cost?
+A PID controller for a pellet grill is a fairly sophisticated industrial mechanism that uses a continuous feedback loop to make very precise adjustments of the fan and auger.
 That may be all well and good, but the end goal is not just temperature control but temperature control that produces the best quality and quantity of smoke.
-If the goal was simply precise temperature control, then why not just cook your ribs and brisket in the oven.
+If the goal was simply precise temperature control, then why not just cook your ribs and brisket in the oven?

-In fact, a digital controller, one that allows a +/- 10*F temperature swing (as opposed to the +/- .5*F swing of the PID) may actually produce MORE good smoke because of more pellet smoldering in the temperature cycle.
-We believe that’s one reason why Grilla and Silverbac produce a smoke flavor equal to or superior than any PID grill on the market.
+In fact, a digital controller, one that allows a +/- 10*F swing in the set temperature (as opposed to the +/- .5*F swing of the PID) may actually produce MORE good smoke because of more pellet smoldering in the temperature cycle.
+We believe that’s one reason why the Grilla and Silverbac wood pellet grills produce a smoke flavor equal to or superior than any PID grill on the market.

 We’re not stating that the PID controller is not a good controller.
-We’re simply pointing out that there is no documented evidence that correlates better smoke production or flavor to the more costly PID controller.
+We’re simply pointing out that there is no documented evidence that correlates better smoke production or flavor to the more costly PID controller and the tighter temperature swings the controller maintains.

 Grilla Grills doesn’t believe in frills that offer pretend luxury.
 We don’t want excess.
 We want results.
 So, rely on Grilla Grills to deliver maximum smoke when you set the digital temperature control.
 Flowing from under the rack, the robust smoke produces the deep, rich, unbeatable flavor.